openhab/openhab-docs/appendix/contributing.md

 Issue | Where to report
 ------|----------------
-Problems and feature requests for openHAB 1 addons | [openHAB](https://github.com/openhab/openhab/issues) Problems and feature requests for openHAB 2 addons | [openHAB2](https://github.com/openhab/openhab2/issues) Issues related to the runtime environment, IDE and packaging | [openHAB-distro](https://github.com/openhab/openhab-distro/issues)
+Problems and feature requests for openHAB 1 add-ons | [openHAB](https://github.com/openhab/openhab/issues) Problems and feature requests for openHAB 2 add-ons | [openHAB2](https://github.com/openhab/openhab2/issues) Issues related to the runtime environment, IDE and packaging | [openHAB-distro](https://github.com/openhab/openhab-distro/issues)
 Issues related to the core openHAB bundles that are not from Eclipse SmartHome | [openHAB-core](https://github.com/kaikreuzer/openhab-core/issues)
-Issues related to Eclipse SmartHome addons and core runtime | [Eclipse SmartHome](https://github.com/eclipse/smarthome/issues)
+Issues related to Eclipse SmartHome add-ons and core runtime | [Eclipse SmartHome](https://github.com/eclipse/smarthome/issues)

 But do not worry - if you are not clear, which category your issue belongs to - we will redirect you, if necessary.